The Castle of Montegiove in Montegabbione

 The history of the Castello di Montegiove

-The Castle of Montegiove stands on a hill in the heart of green Umbria, on the border between Orvieto and Perugia.
-Its construction dates back to the medieval period of the city states (twelfth century) and the castle has been preserved with care and attention, representing today one of the best examples of preserved fortresses of the time.
-Immersed in the luxuriant Umbrian nature, the castle enjoys a fabulous view of the surrounding countryside, while being a short distance from Rome and Florence.
-The castle owes its name to the existence of a Roman temple dedicated to "Iuppiter elicius" confirmed by the discovery of two terracotta votive heads of the deity; Jupiter (Iupiter or Iuppiter in Latin) is the Roman god of heaven and thunder.
+The Montegiove Castle stands on a hill in the heart of green Umbria, on the border between Orvieto and Perugia.
+Its construction dates back to the medieval city-state period (XNUMXth century) and the castle has been preserved with care and attention, representing today one of the best examples of preserved fortresses of the time.
+Immersed in the luxuriant Umbrian nature, the castle enjoys a fabulous view of the surrounding countryside, while being within easy reach of Rome and Florence.
+The castle owes its name to the existence of a Roman temple dedicated to "Iuppiter elicius" confirmed by the discovery of two terracotta votive heads of the divinity; Jupiter (Jupiter or Iuppiter in Latin) is the Roman god of sky and thunder.

-The castle was built around the 1280 by the Bulgarelli family, counts of Parrano and Marsciano.
-Over the centuries the ownership of the castle passed through several hands, becoming, among other things, the home of Beata Angelina, born in Montegiove in 1357 by James of the Counts of Marsciano, who is considered the founder of the Third Order Franciscan Order; and later it was the home of the Monadelschi della Vipera - mentioned in the Dante Purgatory - and of the famous condottiere Gattamelata.
+The castle was built around 1280 by the Bulgarelli family, counts of Parrano and Marsciano.
+Over the centuries, the ownership of the castle passed through different hands, among other things becoming the home of Beata Angelina, born in Montegiove in 1357 by Giacomo dei Conti di Marsciano, who is considered the founder of the Regular Franciscan Third Order; and later it was the home of the Monadelschi della Vipera - mentioned in Dante's Purgatory - and of the famous leader Gattamelata.

 From the 1780 it belongs to the Marquises Misciattelli who united the ancient fief and the ownership of the castle, devoting himself exclusively to agricultural purposes.